-There is no better way to get to know a country’s culture and history than by looking at how its people celebrate their National Day, and last year SeaTrek had a unique opportunity to show one lucky group of our guests just how we do it.
+There is no better way to get to know a country’s culture and history than by looking at how its people celebrate their National Day, and last year SeaTrek had a unique opportunity to show one lucky group of our guests just how we celebrate Indonesia's Independence Day.

 17 August 1945

 The Proclamation of Indonesian Independence was read at 10 in the morning of Friday, 17 August 1945, and it marked the start of Perang Kemerdekaan Indonesia (the Indonesian War of Independence) fighting over the forces of the Netherlands and pro-Dutch civilians, until the latter officially acknowledged Indonesia’s Independence in 1949.
 The proclamation document was signed by Soekarno and Mohammad Hatta, who were appointed President and Vice President respectively the following day.
 Independence Day was made a public holiday by a government decree on the 18th June 1946.

 In Indonesia, it is a common sight for families to gather in front of the television watching the Independence Day military ceremony live from Istana Merdeka (Merdeka Palace), which is located in the Indonesian capital of Jakarta.
 The name Merdeka itself means “freedom” or “independence” in the Indonesian language.
 The ceremony is hosted by the incumbent President who re-enact the declaration of independence proclaimed by Soekarno in 1945.
 Certain guests are invited to attend such as ambassadors and diplomatic guests, former Indonesian presidents, vice presidents and ministers, and veterans.